e-rextol/cryptography-MooCrypt/README.md

 Place you text on input label, click Encrypt box and text encryption will disply on output lable.

 # Decryption 🔑
-Place you text encryption on input label, click Encrypt box and text decryption will disply on output lable.
+Place you text encryption on input label, click Decrypt box and text decryption will disply on output lable.